Hero image

 (0)

-Describe the Women’s March.
-Explain the importance of the events of 5-6th October 1789 on the monarchy.
-Lesson Objective: to what extent did women change a man’s world in 1789?
-The French Revolution and the Rule of Napoleon - 1774–1815: The Origins of the French Revolution, 1774-1789.
+Describe the Treaty of Campo Formio.
+Explain the consequences of the Italian Campaign on both France and Napoleon.
+Lesson Objective: to what extent did Italy create Napoleon’s France?
+The French Revolution and the Rule of Napoleon - 1774–1815: The Directory and Napoleon’s Rise to Power, 1795–1799.
 The resources are suitable for OCR, AQA, Edexcel and WJEC A-Level History.
 The resources that I have created have enabled my A-Level History classes to attain an ALPS 3 over a four-year period and several students have secured A* and A grades.
 I am proud to have inspired and helped students pursue and successfully read History at Oxbridge and other Russell Group universities within the United Kingdom.
 I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying A-Level History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 Interpretations of the Coup of Brumaire